Chief Don Eagle: Later career

 During a 1953 match with the faux-Nazi Hans Schmidt, Eagle was thrown over the top rope and into the ringside chairs, damaging several spinal discs and breaking two ribs.
 Eagle took a year off to recover from his injuries, during which time he began training a teenage Billy Two Rivers.
 Eagle gave Two Rivers a further year's training after he himself had returned to wrestling, occasionally tagging with the young wrestler.
 He would wrestle for American Wrestling Association (Minnesota) in 1960 when the promotion first started.
 Due to continuing back problems, Eagle became semi-retired and wrestled infrequently in various regions over the next three years.
 Eagle decided to retire permanently in 1965 at the age of 39.

 Death

-Wrestling Revue reported Eagle's death on March 17, 1966, stating it appeared he died from a self-inflicted gunshot wound.
+The Xenia Daily Gazette reported that Eagle was found dead at his home near Montreal on March 17, 1966, with a .32 caliber revolver found near his body.
 Contemporaneous newspaper reports indicated he had been despondent over some construction project setbacks: namely, a Logan County (Ohio) Indian village, an expansion program in the Zane Shawnee Caverns, and a $12 million Indian Center near Montreal.
-Those close to Eagle. including Billy Two Rivers, do not believe his death was a suicide.
+Those close to Eagle, including Billy Two Rivers, do not believe his death was a suicide.
 Skeptics noted it could have been a murder, connected to the death of his wife, Jean Eagle.